thuyvk/AutoCompleteWithJqueryTypeHead/README.md

-# Auto Complete With Jquery TypeHead
+# Auto Complete With Jquery TypeHead in Asp.Net MVC5
 Auto complete search in asp.net mvc with jquery-typehead

 ## 1. Download jquery-typehead